-Alcoholism is a terrible disease.
+Alcoholism is a terrible disease that usually requires alcohol treatment programs to stop.
 It’s ugly in so many ways, as it has been destroying lives all around the world for as long as it has existed.
 The problem with identifying whether someone actually has a drinking problem is that the disease often hides behind a variety of addicts’ masks.
 The disease thrives in a secret world where the alcoholic will often binge drink despite the consequences that he or she knows comes from this behavior.

 Once upon a time, social drinking was just a harmless activity that they participated in with friends, family, and maybe co-workers, unfortunately; their drinking has gone too far, yet nobody truly knows that since most of their binge drinking takes place when they’re alone.
 This makes it very difficult to catch and even more complicated to put a stop to.